This post may contain affiliate links. Please read our disclosure for more information.

 The Hawkesbury River begins at the Great Dividing Range, meanders for about 120 km and flows out to sea at Broken Bay.

 Governor Arthur Phillip was the first European to explore the waterway in 1789.
 He named the river ‘Hawkesbury’ in honour of the Baron of Hawkesbury.
 The original aboriginal name was Deerubbun, which means ‘wide, deep water’.

 The waterway doesn’t seem to have changed much since the first settlers arrived.
 Well… maybe apart from ritzy cottages, fine waterfront restaurants and no aboriginals in sight.

-Today the fishing and oyster farming industries are still important in Hawkesbury River.
+Today the fishing and oyster farming industries are still important here.
 (Though the Pacific Oyster Mortality Syndrome wiped out the oyster industry in 2013.
 They’re still trying to recover today).

-Because the land on each side of the lower Hawkesbury River was too rugged to colonise for farming, the river is now only bordered with National Parks and a few old townships.
+Because the land on each side of the lower river was too rugged to colonise for farming, the river is now only bordered with National Parks and a few old townships.
 Thus it’s a great spot to relax.

-Aboard you learn about the history of the Hawkesbury River, see stunning landscapes and eat yummy food.
+Aboard these cruises you learn about the history of the river, see stunning landscapes and eat yummy food.